Efficient Online Minimization for Low-Rank Subspace Clustering: Introduction

-While LLR is mathematically elegant, three issues are immediately incurred in the face of big data: \begin{issue}[Memory cost of $\bX$] In the LRR formulation~\eqref{eq:lrr}, there is typically no sparsity assumption on $\bX$.
-Hence, the memory footprint of $\bX$ is proportional to $n^2$ which precludes most of the recently developed nuclear norm solvers~\cite{lin2010augmented,jaggi2010simple,avron2012efficient,hsieh2014nuclear}. \end{issue} \begin{issue}[Computational cost of $\nuclearnorm{\bX}$] Due to the size of the nuclear norm regularized matrix $\bX$ is $n \times n$, optimizing such problems can be computationally expensive even when $n$ is not too large~\cite{recht2010guaranteed}. \end{issue} \begin{issue}[Memory cost of $\bY$] Since the dictionary size is $p\times n$, it is prohibitive to store the entire dictionary $\bY$ during optimization when manipulating a huge volume of data. \end{issue} To remedy these issues, especially the memory bottleneck, one potential way is solving the problem in online manner.
+More generally, one may think of the noisy model $\bZ = \bY \bX + \bE + \bG$ for some given dictionary $\bY$, a sparse corruption $\bE$ and a Gaussian noise $\bG$.
+In this case, program~\eqref{eq:lrr} is a straightforward extension to achieve the robustness.
+While a large body of work has shown that LRR is able to segment the data (see, e.g.,~\citet{liu2014recovery}), three issues are immediately incurred for LRR in the face of big data: \begin{enumerate}[label=$(I\arabic*)$] \item Memory cost of $\bX$.
+In the LRR formulation~\eqref{eq:lrr}, there is typically no sparsity assumption on $\bX$.
+Hence, the memory footprint of $\bX$ is proportional to $n^2$ which precludes most of the recently developed nuclear norm solvers~\citep{lin2010augmented,jaggi2010simple,avron2012efficient,hsieh2014nuclear}. \item Computational cost of $\nuclearnorm{\bX}$.
+Since the size of the nuclear norm regularized matrix $\bX$ is $n \times n$, optimizing such problems can be computationally expensive even when $n$ is moderate, say $n = 1000$~\citep{recht2010guaranteed}. \item Memory cost of $\bY$.
+As the size of the dictionary $\bY$ is proportional to sample size $n$, it is prohibitive to store the entire dictionary $\bY$ during optimization when $n$ is large. \end{enumerate} To remedy these problems, especially the memory bottleneck, one potential way is solving the LRR program in an online manner.
 That is, we sequentially reveal the samples $\bz_1, \bz_2, \cdots, \bz_n$ and update the components in $\bX$ and $\bE$.
-Nevertheless, such strategy appears difficult to execute due the the residual term in~\eqref{eq:lrr}.
-To be more precise, we note that each column of $\bX$ is the coefficients of a sample with respect to the {\em entire} dictionary $\bY$, e.g., $\bz_1 \approx \bY \bx_1 + \be_1$.
-This indicates that without further technique, we have to load the entire dictionary $Y$ so as to update the columns of $\bX$.
-Hence, for our purpose, we need to tackle a {more serious} challenge: \begin{issue}[Partial realization of $\bY$] We are required to guarantee the optimality of the solution but can only access part of the atoms of $Y$ in each iteration. \end{issue}
+Nevertheless, it turns out that the LRR program~\eqref{eq:lrr} is not suitable for online minimization.
+To see this, we note that each column of $\bX$ is the coefficients of a sample with respect to the {\em entire} dictionary $\bY$, for example, $\bz_1 \approx \bY \bx_1 + \be_1$.
+This indicates that without further technique, we have to load the entire dictionary $Y$ so as to update $\bx_1$ and $\be_1$.
+Again, this yields an $O(n)$ memory cost.
+Hence, for our purpose, we need to tackle a {more serious} challenge: \begin{enumerate}[label=$(I4)$] \item Partial realization of $\bY$.
+We are required to guarantee the optimality of the solution but can only access part of the atoms of $\bY$ in each iteration. \end{enumerate}